 Jesus was speaking of the Holy Spirit.
 He makes this absolutely clear a few verses later:

 “But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things…” (John 14:26 emphasis added).

-The Holy Spirit had been with them, but a new phase was about to begin, the Holy Spirit would now be in them.
+The Holy Spirit had been with them, but a new phase was about to begin; it would now be in them.
 This happened for the first time on the day of Pentecost.
 We can read about what happened in Acts chapter 2:

 Although they had believed and were baptised, they had not yet received the Holy Spirit.
 Philip, and then the apostles in Jerusalem, were aware of this (meaning it was clear that they had not yet received the Holy Spirit, and also clear that whether the Spirit had been receieved was something that could be determined by an observer).

 When they eventually did receive the Holy Spirit, the occasion was so dramatic that the con-man Simon offered money for a similar ‘power’.

 in the Revival Centres Church, everyone has received the Holy Spirit with a definite experience